rscarson/lavendeux-parser/README.md

 Extensions are run in a sandboxed environment, with no network or host access.
 An extension must implement an extension() function taking no arguments and returning an object describing the extension - see example below

+Extensions can also access parser variables through getState, and mutate the state with setState Always check if getState is defined prior to use, to maintain compatibility with older versions of the parser.

 ```javascript
 /**
 * This function tells Lavendeux about this extension.